George Mason University

 E-mail: tecuci at gmu dot edu

-This course will use Elluminate, a distance learning software package (see instructions at http://volgenau.gmu.edu/DE/docs/Elluminate%20student%20instructions.pdf) and Blackboard (see http://gmu.blackboard.com).
-Students in all sections have accounts on Blackboard and can play back the lectures and download the PDF slide files by going to courses.gmu.edu and logging in using their Mason ID and passwords.
+Students will have accounts on Blackboard and can download the lecture notes by going to courses.gmu.edu and logging in using their Mason ID and passwords.

 There will be several homework assignments, a mid-term exam and a final exam.

 The course grade will be determined as follows: